xwedx00/Exo/README.md

 ## Contributions

-We welcome contributions from talented developers like you!
+I welcome contributions from talented developers like you!
 If you'd like to contribute to Exo's success, please feel free to open pull requests or submit issues on our [GitHub repository](https://github.com/xwedx00/Exo).
 Together, we can make Exo even better!

 ## Contact

-For any questions, suggestions, or just to say hello, please don't hesitate to reach out to us at [xwedx00@protonmail.com](mailto:xwedx00@protonmail.com).
+For any questions, suggestions, or just to say hello, please don't hesitate to reach out at [xwedx00](mailto:xwedx00@protonmail.com).

-Join Exo today and experience secure and professional messaging like never before! 💼🔒 Keep an eye on our progress as we bring Exo to life, and stay tuned for updates on our GitHub repository.
+Join Exo today and experience secure and professional messaging like never before! 💼🔒 Keep an eye on our progress as I bring Exo to life, and stay tuned for updates on our GitHub repository.